 You also should ensure you have shrink wrap tape when sealing up an item.
 The tape can be very useful if you accidentally create a hole in your wrap with your heat gun and need to seal it up.

 After you apply the tape over the hole, you can reseal it with the gun.
 The tape also can help you attach plastic vents or zipper access doors after you have shrunk the wrap.

-These products can make shrink-wrapping your possessions much easier and more effective.
+These plastic film tools can make shrink-wrapping your possessions much easier and more effective.
 If you’re looking for shrink wrap and accessories to help you get the job done, contact us at Buffalo Shrink Wrap.
 We are your go-to supplier.

 Shrink wrap can be useful for protecting your goods while in storage.
 But as you pack your items, you may wonder if there is an advantage to using colored versus clear shrink wrap.Read below to learn their differences.